foxmask/wallabagapi/README.rst

 Install Wallabag V2 on your own host like explain here http://doc.wallabag.org/en/v2/user/installation.html

+Then run the development version (with make run)

 Then create a client API like explain here http://doc.wallabag.org/en/v2/developer/api.html

 this will give you somthing like this